susurobo/smart-turn-multimodal/README.md

 ### Notes on input format

 Smart Turn takes 16kHz PCM audio as input.
-Up to 16 seconds of audio is supported, and we recommend providing approximately the last 8 seconds of speech.
+Up to 8 seconds of audio is supported, and we recommend providing the full audio of the user's current turn.

 The model is designed to be used in conjunction with a lightweight VAD model such as Silero.
 Once the VAD model detects silence, run Smart Turn on the entire recording of the user's turn, truncating from the beginning to shorten the audio to around 8 seconds if necessary.